The Scientist Behind The First Talkie

-Józef Tykociński-Tykociner not only created the first ever publically-screened film with sound, but he also worked on the first transatlantic radio connection and even came close to developing the world’s first radar.
-But why were his most intriguing discoveries misjudged as unimportant and consequently undeveloped?
+Józef Tykociński-Tykociner created the first ever publically screened film with sound.
+He also worked on the first transatlantic radio connection and even came close to developing the world’s first radar.
+But why were his most intriguing discoveries misjudged as unimportant and consequently underdeveloped?

 Deprived & revered by the system